vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/xcat_hierarchical.rst

 Omnia supports hierarchical cluster formation only when ``service_node`` role is defined in ``roles_config.yml`` input file under the ``/opt/omnia/input/project_default/`` directory, where compute nodes will be associated with their respective service node.
 If ``service_node`` role is not defined then all nodes will be provisioned from the OIM.
 For more information, `click here <composable_roles.html>`_.

+.. note:: To support hierarchical provisioning, all the SNs (active or passive) should be in booted state.

 Omnia also supports HA functionality for the ``OIM``, ``service_node``, and ``kube_control_plane`` of the management layer.
 For more information, `click here <HighAvailability/index.html>`.